 The path to a monetary policy decision

-Since 2020, the Executive Board has held five scheduled monetary policy meetings a year.
+As of 2024, the Executive Board normally holds eight scheduled monetary policy meetings a year.
 However, if more monetary policy decisions are needed, the Executive Board may meet more frequently.
 At the monetary policy meetings, the Executive Board decides which monetary policy it deems appropriate to stabilise inflation at the target of 2 per cent.
 Decisions on the policy rate are made at these meetings, as it is the main monetary policy tool.
 The Executive Board can also decide to use other tools, including the purchase of various types of financial assets.

-The monetary policy decision is normally published the day after the formal decision-making meeting.
-At the same time, a Monetary Policy Report is published, which summarises the data on which the decision is based.
+The monetary policy decision is published the day after the formal decision-making meeting.
+At the same time, at every other meeting (four times a year), a Monetary Policy Report is published, which summarises the data on which the decision is based and presents forecasts for the coming three years.
+No new forecasts are published at the other four meetings.
+An assessment of how new information affects the prospects for economic activity, inflation and monetary policy and the motives for the Executive Board’s monetary policy decisions are presented on these occasions in a shorter document, a monetary policy update.
 When the monetary policy decision is published, a press release is also published which briefly describes and explains the motives for the decision.
-Around ten days after a monetary policy meeting, the minutes of the meeting are published, and these show how each Executive Board member reasoned when the decision was taken.
+Around five working days after a monetary policy meeting, the minutes of the meeting are published, and these show how each Executive Board member reasoned when the decision was taken.

 The Executive Board’s monetary policy meetings are scheduled around six months in advance, partly as fixed points in the internal work, and partly to inform the general public and others who regularly follow developments in monetary policy.